English K–2 units

 Unit features

-Sample units are optional resources forming part of the curriculum reform support package in English for primary teachers.
+Sample units are optional resources forming part of the Kindergarten to Year 6 support package for primary teachers.
 These units are designed for teachers of K–2 students and represent ‘one way’ of designing teaching and learning experiences.

 The English K–10 Syllabus affords a refreshed approach to English units.
 Sample units include value-added features that support this approach.